blues/app-accelerators/59-portable-sanitation-unit-service-monitor/README.md

 - Wire [Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) to the STM32's BOOT/RESET pins for over-the-air firmware updates — critical for a large deployed fleet where a calibration bug or new feature shouldn't require physically opening every enclosure.
 - Add a temperature reading via the Notecard's internal sensor (`card.temp`) to include ambient temperature in summaries — useful for operators in cold climates where biological activity and freeze-thaw cycles affect tank behavior.
 - Evaluate [Blues Scoop](https://shop.blues.com/products/scoop?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) as a solar charge controller if units will be deployed in long-duration, high-sun environments (outdoor festivals, remote construction) where a fixed-cycle LiPo recharge is impractical.
 - **Battery service as a truck-roll driver.** The deployment model assumes the LiPo is recharged during routine pump-out visits.
-If the validated whole-system battery life (measured with Mojo — see §11) is shorter than the target pump-out interval, battery maintenance requires its own truck roll — the opposite of what this system is designed to provide.
+If the validated whole-system battery life (measured with Mojo.
+See §11) is shorter than the target pump-out interval, battery maintenance requires its own truck roll — the opposite of what this system is designed to provide.
 Mitigations: use a larger cell (6 000 mAh or higher) sized to outlast the longest expected pump-out interval; add a Blues Scoop solar charger for units in high-sun outdoor deployments; or ensure a USB-C charge port on the enclosure is accessible during every pump-out so recharge and service happen in the same visit.

 ## 12. Summary

 At its core, this is a simple problem with a surprisingly durable solution: mount a level sensor above the waste and let fill percentage drive the service call.
 The on-device alert fires on fill percentage alone — one threshold, one alert type, one dispatch trigger.
 What makes the problem non-trivial in practice is the deployment environment — no WiFi, no fixed power, constant site changes, hundreds of units across a region, and a service company whose profit margin depends on not rolling a truck unnecessarily.
 The Notecard Cell+WiFi handles the connectivity problem with a single SKU that follows the unit to every job site with no provisioning overhead.
 The Notecarrier CX + LiPo handles the power problem with a deep-sleep pattern designed to minimize draw between wakes — validate the whole-device current with Mojo before sizing a battery for production (see §9).
 Notehub handles the fleet management problem with per-fleet environment variables that let operators calibrate tank geometry and service thresholds without reflashing firmware.
 The bench/POC assembly uses a MaxBotix MB7389 to demonstrate the full firmware and data flow; a field deployment replaces it with an intrinsically safe certified level sensor selected for the applicable hazardous-area classification (see §4 and §11).
 What's left is straightforward sensor integration and a simple threshold rule — the kind of problem an IoT engineer can have running on actual hardware within a day.